-History Unit Outline Assessment Summary Making and Transforming the Australian Nation This unit will provide students with an understanding of the industrial revolution and how and why Australia became settled.
-It then explains events and processes that have led to it becoming the version of Australia we now know.
-The unit also provides students with an understanding of why various groups moved to Australia - and the impact of them doing so -and provides a backdrop of learning on why Australia became involved in World War One.
-Students investigate key aspects of World War I and the Australian Investigation Research Book Written Examination Short response questions. experience of the war, including the nature and significance of the war in world and Australian history.
-Geography Global Interconnections Students will investigate how people, through their choices and actions, are connected to places throughout the world in a wide variety of ways, and how these connections help to make and change places and their environments.
-Investigation Research book Written Biomes and Food Security This unit will provide students with an understanding of the biomes of the world, their characteristics and significance as a source of food and fibre.
-Examination • Short response questions.

-Civics and Citizenship Australian Government Systems In this unit students develop their understanding of Australia's federal system of government and how it enables change.
-They also investigate the features of Australia's court system.
-Examination • Short Response Global Citizenship In this unit students will examine global connectedness and how this is shaping contemporary Australian society and global citizenship.
-They will investigate how and why individuals and groups, including community, religious and cultural groups, participate in and contribute to civic life in Australia Project • Written or multimodal
+History Unit Outline Assessment Summary Making and Transforming the Australian Nation - Unit 1 This unit provides students with an understanding of why various groups moved to Australia - and the impact of them doing so -and provides a backdrop of learning on why Australia became involved in World War One.
+Investigation Research Book Written World War I - Unit 2 Students investigate key aspects of World War I and the Australian experience of the war, including the nature and significance of the war in world and Australian history.
+Examination Short response questions.
+Civics and Citizenship Citizenship, Diversity and Identity In this unit students will examine global connectedness and how this is shaping contemporary Australian society and global citizenship.
+They will investigate how and why individuals and groups, including community, religious and cultural groups, participate in and contribute to civic life in Australia.
+Project Written or multimodal Geography